-Routers themselves have two different IP addresses since they communicate with two interfaces – WAN (Wide Area Network) for which the router is assigned a public IP address which is used for communication with the internet and LAN (Local Area Network) for which the router uses a private IP address.
-Usually, a gateway or a proxy server is used to connect the private network with the internet.
-Routers famously use the IP address 192.168.1.10 as their default private IP address.
+Routers themselves have two different IP addresses since they communicate with two interfaces – WAN (Wide Area Network), for which the router is assigned a public IP address that is used for communication with the internet, and LAN (Local Area Network), for which the router uses a private IP address.
+Usually, a gateway or a proxy server is used to connect the private network to the internet.
+Routers famously use the IP address 192.168.1.10 as their default personal IP address.

 See Also: 192.168.3.1 Admin Login, Username & Password

-Since 192.168.1.10 is a non-routable IP address, it is not visible on the internet.
+Since 192.168.1.10 is a non-routable IP address, it is not visible online.
 So you don’t need a running internet connection to log in to this IP address.
-You can log in to 192.168.1.10 IP address by following these simple steps:
+You can log in to the 192.168.1.10 IP address by following these simple steps:

 “This site cannot be reached.